 Unlock Go’s unique perspective on program design, and start writing simple, maintainable, and testable Go code.

-In Effective Go you will learn how to:
+In Go by Example you will learn how to:

 Write idiomatic and easy-to-maintain Go programs from scratch